uhudo/igoprotect/README.md

 Similarly, the node runners need to be held accountable to provide the agreed quality of the service to their users.
 The deposits will be seized in case of detected malicious behaviour.
 The process is fully auditable, automatic, and transparent.
+Validator can require larger deposits than required by the platform.
+The platform currently sets a minimum deposit of 0.1 ALGO.

 #### Business Model
 For sustaining the operation of the platform, it deducts a fixed percentage of the fees charged by the node runners.